MatthewHeun/Recca/README.md

-# Recc
+# Recca
-Use R for Energy Conversion Chain analysis
+Use R for energy eonversion chain analysis